dan-leo/masters/thesis/v8/3_design.md

 Data can be extracted from UDP packet transmissions using latency and data size

 $THP = \frac{Datagram\ Size}{Latency}$

+It also comes from RLC and MAC reporting.

 ### Data Overhead